opensecuritycontroller/opensecuritycontroller.org/gettingstarted/accessing.md

 The OSC web application is used to set up and manage the OSC virtual appliance.
 It can also be used to configure the OSC virtual appliance for orchestrating a security service.

 ### Steps to Access the OSC Web Application
-1. Open a supported browser and enter `https://<IP Address of OSC>` as the URL.
+1. Open a supported browser, and then enter `https://<IP Address of OSC>` as the URL.
 2. In the **Login ID** field, enter the username and corresponding password provided by your OSC administrator.
 If you are accessing OSC after the initial setup, use the default username and password: `admin` and `admin123` respectively.
 ![](./images/osc_web_login.jpg)